cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 to generate the apiSignature by using the HMAC SHA-256 algorithm with the HMAC secret key being the `[apiSecret]`.
 Note that every api call requires a fresh timestamp.
 (See also the [API documentation](#Weather-Station-API)).
 #### Example readings
-Readings are returned in the response body in form of a JSON Object which consist of key-value pair.
+Readings are returned to the response body in form of a JSON Object which consist of key-value pair.
 The JSONObject has the key:"sensors", which contains a JSONArray containing a JSONObject.
 Inside this JSONObject is a JSONArray associated with the key:"data".
 This JSONArray contains one JSONObject.
 The key value pairs within this JSONObject contain all the relevant weather readings corresponding to a particular timestamp.
 The key for the timestamp is `[ts]`.
 The following images are examples of what the JSONObject returned by a `[current]` data api call looks like.